 Junior Year - Children's Hospital

-Boston Medical Center is a unique educational opportunity that focuses on trauma reconstruction in an under served urban/ inner city environment.
-BMC is the receiving hospital for the under served population in Boston and has an abundance of complex and diverse patient population and it boasts the highest volume in Eastern Massachusetts in lower extremity trauma.
+Boston Medical Center is a unique educational opportunity that focuses on trauma reconstruction in an underserved urban/ inner city environment.
+BMC is the receiving hospital for the underserved population in Boston and has an abundance of complex and diverse patient population.
+The rotation will also expose residents to gender affirming surgery for both breast cases and urogenital reconstruction.
 The three full time staff that are present will focus their attention on the single resident rotator and the 4 physician extenders will ensure that the focus is on education and not service.
 The inner city rotation will enhance the suburban experience at Lahey Hospital & Medical Center.
 As there is only one resident for three attendings, education will be the definitive focus and operative experience will be broad and plentiful.
-This rotation will serve to enhance and complement the rich educational experience already provided at the Lahey program.

 As an adjunct and enhancement to your training, a third year elective block has been added to the rotation schedule.
 Residents may elect to have an away rotation, rotate within the area at various cosmetic centers or choose an area of sub-specialization.
 The rotation should be free from call responsibilities and is designed to enhance the educational experience.
 Away rotations must be approved in advance by the Program Director, have direct contact between the PD and a site director and have defined educational goals.
+This is also a great opportunity to schedule mission trips such as Operation Smile.
 It is NOT to be used as an interview or ‘audition’ for prospective employment opportunities.